ACassiusD/RedditSnapshot/README.md

 **Features include**

-image size slider
+image size slider,
-hyper links to source content, smart image layout infinite scrolling animation notifications
+hyper links to source content, smart image layout, infinite scrolling, animation notifications

 More to add in the future